 When you travel to a new city, do you immediately take to it by foot?

 Do you walk along cobblestone streets, wondering what the lives were like of those who took this same path before you?

 Then, you can happily call yourself either a Flâneur or in the feminine Flâneuse – which you won’t find in any dictionary, although it most certainly is a word that should exist.

-If this book proves anything, it’s that urban rambles are far from being a solely masculine pursuit.
+If this book about walking proves anything, it’s that urban rambles are far from being a solely masculine pursuit.
 Long live the flâneuse!

 Wild Journeys – Bruce Ansley

 I travelled to New Zealand in late 2018 and this book was seemingly everywhere I turned.

 I eventually caved and bought it, for the cover alone, much less the text within it.
 As I said previously, books about walking will stand out on your bookshelves!